-- Windows Upgrade log files
+- Windows Upgrade log files.

-Click OK.
+- Click OK.
 You may uncheck the other items if you don’t want to clear them.

-Under Previous version of Windows, click Delete previous versions.
+The clean up starts immediately.
 You won’t be asked for a confirmation.

-Note: Previous version of Windows stuff occupies atleast 25 GB of space.
+Editor’s note: Previous version(s) of Windows files occupies at least 25 GB of space.
 In the above screenshot, it shows 3.22 GB because I’ve manually cleared stuff from the Windows.old folder prior to running the Storage settings app.
-So in your case, the space freed up will be much…much higher.
-In my test system where it showed 27 GB used by Previous version of Windows (upgraded from Windows 7 x64), it took around 7 minutes for the Storage settings app to assess and clear the Windows.OLD folder.
+So in your case, space freed up will be much higher.
+In my test system where it showed 27 GB used by Previous version of Windows (upgraded from Windows 7 x64), it took around 10 minutes for the Storage settings app to assess and clear the folder.

 Windows.old using Disk Cleanup or Storage Settings sounds very easy, but they fail to clear the folder in some situations.
 If they don’t work in your case, you should be able to delete the Windows.old folder manually with the required folder permissions.

-Right-click Start, click Command Prompt (Admin)
+- Right-click Start, click Command Prompt (Admin)

-Type the following commands and press ENTER after each command:
+- Type the following commands and press ENTER after each command:

 TAKEOWN /F C:\Windows.old /R /D Y icacls C:\Windows.old /grant administrators:F /T

-Then, run the following command:
+- Then, run the following command to remove the

 RD /S C:\Windows.old